 Daphne Simpson is a deeply religious woman.
 Her first husband was a pastor.
 And like many singles, Daphne logged on for love, hoping to meet a nice guy through a Christian dating site.
 It wasn't long before a match was made in heaven with the successful Cuban immigrant turned furniture king.

-"When I told the girls at work that I had gone out with this particular gentleman, and they were like 'Oh my gosh, he's so awsome!" said Daphne.
-"He's a great person here in the community, he's contributed in so many ways charities and everything."
+"When I told the girls at work that I had gone out with this particular gentleman, and they were like 'Oh my gosh, he's so awesome!'" said Daphne. "'He's a great person here in the community, he's contributed in so many ways charities and everything.'"

 Daphne, originally from Texas, moved to Jacksonville.
 When she went back to the Lone Star State to visit her kids, they could tell she was smitten with her new Romeo.
 After four months of dating, Daphne's Cuban Casanova popped the question.
 It was in his usual grand style, at a fancy restaurant, with long-stemmed red roses and champagne on ice waiting tableside.